• 146

 Biography

-I completed my PhD research at the University of Melbourne and postdoctoral fellowships with the Australian Research Council at the University of Melbourne and with the German Academic Exchange Service at the University of Potsdam, Germany.
-Since 2014 I have been based in the German and Gender Studies programs in the ANU's School of Literature, Languages and Linguistics, Research School of Humanities and the Arts, where I live and work on unceded Ngunnawal and Ngambri Country.
+I completed my PhD research at the University of Melbourne and postdoctoral fellowships with the Australian Research Council at the University of Melbourne and with the German Academic Exchange Service at the University of Potsdam.
+Since 2014 I have been based in the German and Gender Studies programs in the School of Literature, Languages and Linguistics, Research School of Humanities and the Arts, where I live and work on unceded Ngunnawal and Ngambri Country.

 Research Interests